suji0131/Notes/QInt/DataScience.md

 ### confounding factors

+### In your opinion, which is more important when designing a machine learning model: Model performance?
+Or model accuracy?

+### How would you validate a model you created to generate a predictive model of a quantitative outcome variable using multiple regression?
+R<sup>2</sup>

+### I have two models of comparable accuracy and computational performance.
+Which one should I choose for production and why?
+- Depends on Data (balanced or unbalanced?)
+- Your requirement.
+Sometimes high Flase Pos is req another time False Negative of models (Health care problem or Spam filtering)

 ## Ensemble Learning
 ### Why are ensemble methods (Combining multiple models for better performance) superior to individual models?
 They average out biases, reduce variance, and are less likely to overfit.

 This implies that you can build your models as usual and typically expect a small performance boost from ensembling.

+### Do you think 50 small decision trees are better than a large one?
+Why?
+They average out biases, reduce variance, and are less likely to overfit.
+If we built/used those 50 trees properly

 ### Explain bagging.
 Bagging, or Bootstrap Aggregating, is an ensemble method in which the dataset is first divided into multiple subsets through resampling.